The depth of research activity at UC, the most research-intensive university in New Zealand, ensures that students are taught by leading scientists.

 Our Medical Physics programmes are a response to industry growth and demand and can include a clinical component.

-UC's professional BLSP(Hons) degree involves an intermediate course and then three-years of study, including clinical experience.
+UC's professional BSLP (Hons) degree involves an intermediate course and then three-years of study, including clinical experience.

 Need further information or advice?